-To begin, rough chop a 4 ounce package of dried beef.
+To begin, rough chop some dried beef.
 Place it in a small colander or sieve and rinse under cold water.
 Set aside for now.

-In a saucepan, melt 5 tablespoons of unsalted butter.
-Whisk in 1/2 cup of all-purpose flour.
+In a saucepan, melt unsalted butter.
+Whisk in all-purpose flour.
 Let it bubble for just a minute.

-Pour in 4 cups of milk while whisking.
+Pour in milk while whisking.
 Stirring continually, cook over medium heat until it comes to a gentle boil and thickens into a beautiful gravy.

 Add in the dried beef and stir.

 Let it cook for just a minute, to heat the beef through.

 Serve on toast.
 Or, if you want to go that route…you could serve this on biscuits as well.
 I grew up eating it on toast so that is the only way I serve it in my house.

 Did you make and enjoy this recipe from Cosmopolitan Cornbread?
 Please rate it below and leave a comment to share your thoughts!